bionanoimaging/bionanoimaging.github.io/projects/HiREsi4RPE.md

 ![BSAAdsorption](/assets/images/projects/HiResi4RPE.jpg)

-In this project, we work on applying high resolution Image scanning Microscopy with Fluorescence lifetime Imaging (ISM-FLIM) to study major alterations in retinal pigment epithelium (RPE) cells that contribute to the development of Age-related Macular Degeneration (AMD), a condition which underlying chemistry is not fully understood.
+We combine high resolution Image scanning Microscopy with Fluorescence lifetime Imaging (ISM-FLIM) to study major alterations in retinal pigment epithelium (RPE) cells in the context of Age-related Macular Degeneration (AMD), a condition which underlying chemistry is not fully understood.
 RPE granules will be examined using Structured Illumination Mircoscopy (SIM) for further classification.
 Moreover, the high-resolution fluorescence microscopy of RPE cells and autofluorescent RPE granules will be supported by chemnical characterization using mid-IR Photo-induced Force Microscopy (PiF-IR), a promising method that combines unprecedented nanoscale spatial resolution with high spectral resolution.
 Retinal materials are obtained from or collaborators at the university hospital.